Troiki ne Dvoiki!

-Generally, her feelings towards her school are the same - she likes the school, the subjects are not very hard and she loves her teacher, even if she is sometimes displeased with the pupils who don't pay attention.
+Generally, her feelings towards her school are the same - she likes the school, the subjects are not very hard, and she loves her teacher, even if she is sometimes displeased with the pupils who don't pay attention.

-"I'm not bored of school yet, but that doesn't mean I'm not waiting for the summer vacation to begin," says the girl, who got praise from the village administration because of her excellent results in school.
+"I'm not bored by school yet, but that doesn't mean I'm not waiting for the summer vacation to begin," says the girl, who got praise from the village administration because of her excellent results in school.

 Troiki ne Dvoiki!